Demand for Cloud Skills Increases

 By Jeremy Cioara

-Jeremy Cioara is an IT trainer, consultant, speaker, author, and editor.
+Jeremy Cioara is also an IT trainer, consultant, speaker, author, and editor.
 He is the creator of numerous online training series for CBT Nuggets, including “AWS Certified Solutions Architect: Foundations” and “AWS Certified Solutions Architect: Architecting for AWS.”